Skip to content

 Why do these trivia questions help people learn?

 A good wrong answer creates retrieval friction.
-LearnClash uses that miss as a memory hook, then routes weak questions through its 3-stage Mems SRS so the answer comes back after the player has had time to forget it.
+LearnClash uses that miss as a memory hook, then routes weak questions through its 3-stage SRS so the answer comes back after the player has had time to forget it.

 Start my free duel